 I went with 3x3 tiles, so I could carve the sewer in the middle.

 I drilled small holes with an knife halfway in the width and height of the right and left squares.
 To make sure I always drilled at the same spot I made a quick cardboard helper.
 I then added a small neodymium magnet in the right hole and a screw with a large head in the left one.

 By putting the screw always on the left and the magnet always on the right I'm sure that no matter how I organize my tiles, I'll always have a magnet in front of a screw.
 I could have put magnets everywhere but then I would have had to worry about polarity (to make sure they were attracting, not repulsing each other).

 I tried various ways of carving the inner sewer part.
 I tried cutting small lines of foam, or larger ones.
 In the end I went with cutting 4 small lines as it was very fast and I plan to fill the sewer line with modeling paste anyway.

-I decided to change the flag stone pattern by not using only straight lines and I'm glad I did because I like the way this turned out.
+I decided to change the flag stone pattern on some tiles by not using only straight lines and I'm glad I did because I like the way this turned out.

 I was out of magnets and my order didn't arrive yet, so I could only add the screws and store those babies on the shelf for a few weeks.

 Once my order of magnets arrived, I added them in the holes.
 I then covered the sides with black-tainted wood glue (two layers) to protect them and keep the magnets in place.
 Without this protection I was afraid they would get out of the holes I drilled and stay connected to the nails on the other tiles.